 “Thanks, but I don’t need any of your hos.”

-“No, I’m talking about Brian,” Randy kidded as he pointed to the backseat.
+“No, I’m talking about Brian,” Randy kidded as he pointed his thumb toward the backseat.
 “Serious, I’m going into the pimping business, and Brian’s going to be my first ho,” he laughed.

 Jason was unmoved.